 A probationary admission may be granted to students who don't meet the minimum requirements of the program and the Graduate School but whose academic records demonstrate promise of high achievement.
 These students will be on probation when admitted and will frequently be given a trial period of one semester to meet specific requirements.
 Students who meet these requirements within the trial period will be taken off probation and admitted unconditionally; students who don't meet these requirements may be terminated from graduate studies at Illinois State at the end of the trial period.

 A conditional admission is issued when the application for admission is incomplete because required supporting material is missing.
 This is not granted if a student is missing a required GRE or GMAT scores or if an international student is missing a TOEFL or IELTS scores.
-A provisional admission is generally for one semester only.
+A conditional admission is generally for one semester only.
 The student may be terminated from graduate studies at Illinois State if the missing documentation is not provided within one semester.

 As a current student you may be interested in pursuing a graduate certificate while you're currently pursuing a graduate degree program.